Gair Affair: Vince Gair

 Vincent Clair Gair was a former Australian Labor Party (ALP) Premier of Queensland 1952-57 who was expelled from his own party while in office, and formed the breakaway Queensland Labor Party (QLP), which in 1962 merged with the Democratic Labor Party (DLP).
 In 1964 he was elected to federal parliament as a DLP Senator for Queensland, his term commencing on 1 July 1965.
 He was elected parliamentary leader of the DLP immediately although it had only two members at that time (Frank McManus from Victoria was the other).
 He was re-elected in 1970 for a new term (1971–1977).
 In 1973, by which time the DLP's Senate numbers had risen to five, internal issues caused Gair to resign as leader of the party from 10 October, with McManus taking over.
 He had first intimated in January 1973 that he would resign as leader, but vacillated until October, when Frank McManus offered him the choice of immediate resignation or being removed by his colleagues.

 Gair announced at that time that his current term as senator would be his last.
-In March 1974 he also complained to the Labor senator Justin O'Byrne that the DLP had treated him shabbily.
+In March 1974 he also complained to the ALP senator Justin O'Byrne that the DLP had treated him shabbily.
 He said he was thinking of leaving the Senate earlier than 1977, and suggested that he would consider accepting a diplomatic post should the government be minded to offer him one.
-O'Byrne repeated this conversation to his Senate Leader Lionel Murphy, who devised a plan to use Gair's disgruntlement to Labor's advantage, which he talked over with Whitlam.
+O'Byrne repeated this conversation to his Senate Leader Lionel Murphy, who devised a plan to use Gair's disgruntlement to the ALP's advantage, which he talked over with Whitlam.
 The plan was to appoint Gair to an overseas post, which would require him to resign his seat in the Senate, and to arrange for this to occur before the writs for the impending half-Senate election were issued.
 This would have the effect of causing writs to be issued for the election of 6 senators from Queensland, not the 5 as would otherwise have been the case (at that time, each state had 10 senators, and 5 of them were elected at each half-Senate election).
-Gair was not the only non-Labor person in Labor's sights: they also offered the post of Ambassador to the Holy See to Frank McManus (he refused outright); and they had been considering offering Liberal senator Peter Durack a seat on the High Court, but never approached him.
+Gair was not the only non-ALP person in the ALP's sights: they also offered the post of Ambassador to the Holy See to Frank McManus (he refused outright); and they had been considering offering Liberal senator Peter Durack a seat on the High Court, but never approached him.